jboss-developer/jboss-eap-quickstarts/cmt/README.md

 that the method logCreateCustomer in the EJB LogMessageManagerEJB is decorated with.

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warnings and errors in the server log.
-This is because Hibernate attempts to drop the table and constraints before they are created without checking first to see if they exist.
-The issues can tracked here: <https://hibernate.atlassian.net/browse/HHH-6670> and <https://hibernate.atlassian.net/browse/HHH-9545>.
-You can ignore these warnings and errors.
+_Note:_ You will see the following warning in the server log.
+You can ignore this warning.

-    HHH000389: Unsuccessful: drop sequence hibernate_sequence
-    ERROR Sequence "HIBERNATE_SEQUENCE" does not exist
+    JBAS010489: -ds.xml file deployments are deprecated.
+Support may be removed in a future version.

 Undeploy the Archive